-According to the American Occupational Therapy Association, occupational therapists and occupational therapy assistants help people across their lifespan participate in the things they want and need to do through the therapeutic use of everyday activities (occupations).
-Occupational therapists provide services to patients who have impairments, functional limitations, disabilities, or changes in physical function and health status resulting from injury, disease, or other causes.
-OT addresses physical, cognitive, psychosocial, sensory, communication, and other areas of performance in various contexts and environments in everyday life activities that affect health. well-being, and quality of life.
-The overarching goal of occupational therapy is "to support [people's] health and participation in life through engagement in occupations."
-Medically necessary occupational therapy services must relate to a written treatment plan of care and be of a level of complexity that requires the judgment, knowledge and skills of an occupational therapist to perform and/or supervise the services.
-The plan of care for medically necessary occupational therapy services is established by a licensed occupational therapist.
-The amount, frequency and duration of the occupational therapy services must be reasonable (within regional norms and commonly accepted practice patterns); the services must be considered appropriate and needed for the treatment of the condition and must not be palliative in nature.
-Thus, once therapeutic benefit has been achieved, or a home exercise program could be used for further gains without the need for skilled occupational therapy, continuing supervised occupational therapy is not considered medically necessary.
+Physical therapists provide services to patients who have impairments, functional limitations, disabilities, or changes in physical function and health status resulting from injury, disease, or other causes.
+Medically necessary physical therapy services must relate to a written treatment plan of care and be of a level of complexity that requires the judgment, knowledge and skills of a physical therapist to perform and/or supervise the services.
+The plan of care for medically necessary physical therapy services is established by a licensed physical therapist.
+The amount, frequency and duration of the physical therapy services must be reasonable (within regional norms and commonly accepted practice patterns); the services must be considered appropriate and needed for the treatment of the condition and must not be palliative in nature.
+Thus, once therapeutic benefit has been achieved, or a home exercise program could be used for further gains without the need for skilled physical therapy, continuing supervised physical therapy is not considered medically necessary.
 If measurable improvement is made, then the progress towards identified goals should be clearly documented and the treatment plan updated accordingly.
-Occupational therapists should document in clinical records the objective findings and subjective complaints that support the necessity for treatment.
+Physical therapists should document in clinical records the objective findings and subjective complaints that support the necessity for treatment.
 A treatment plan should be developed with planned procedures/modalities (frequency and duration), measurable and attainable short- and long-term goals, and anticipated duration of care.
 At a minimum, documentation is required for every treatment day and for each intervention performed.
 Each daily record should include: the date of service, the total treatment time for each date of service, and the identity of the person(s) providing the services;, and specific interventions used; the name of each modality and/or procedure performed, the parameters for each modality (e.g., amperage/voltage, location of pads/electrodes), area of treatment, and total treatment time spent for each intervention (mandatory for timed services).
 Failure to properly identify and sufficiently document the parameters for each intervention on a daily progress note may result in an adverse determination (partial approval or denial).
 There should be a reasonable expectation that the identified goals will be met.